RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Proposed RL+AHP method for mode selection

-The rank computation in Tables \ref{RankmMTC}, \ref{RankinguRLLC} and \ref{RankingeMBB} are static.
-This rank computation do not consider the variation in channel condition due to fading, presence of dynamic obstacles and UE mobility.
+The rank computations at time $t$ (shown in Table \ref{ranking}) may not hold good at time time $t+\Delta$ due to channel fading, presence of dynamic obstacles and UE mobility.
 To account the aforementioned factors, we combine the dynamic variation of RSRP from different modes with the static AHP based ranking.
 To normalize the RSRP values received from different networks, we employ the Sigmoid function which maps any real valued number into a value between 0 and 1.
-Then, based on the AHP based rank, we compute the dynamic rank by multiplying the $3 \times 1$ matrices (consisting of scores) by the $1 \times 3$ vector, consisting of the values of $\frac{1}{1+e^{-x}}$ where $x$ is the Reference Signal Received Power (RSRP) from the corresponding modes.
-It may be noted that the score is directly proportional to the RSRP values, thus capturing the impact of channel fading and the presence of dynamic obstacles.
-The mode selection algorithm has been represented in Flowchart format in Figure \ref{Flowchart}.
-For each UE, the AHP operations take constant time to compute the rank.
-Hence, the time complexity of the proposed algorithm is $O(N)$, where $N$ is the total number of UEs in the system.
+Then, based on the AHP based rank, we compute the dynamic rank by multiplying the $3 \times 1$ matrices (consisting of scores) by the $1 \times 3$ vector, consisting of the values of $\frac{1}{1+e^{-x_i}}$ where $x_i$ is the RSRP from corresponding options (shown in Table \ref{ranking}).